ray-project/kuberay/docs/guidance/aws-eks-gpu-cluster.md

-# Prepare Amazon EKS cluster with GPU for KubeRay examples
+# Start Amazon EKS Cluster with GPUs for KubeRay

 ## Step 1: Create a Kubernetes cluster on Amazon EKS